For acquisition · serious inquiries

 Acquire Thesaurus.co — a premium writing platform on a one-word domain.

 Thesaurus.co is a scalable, production-grade writing platform built on one of the most recognizable category-defining domains in English.
-It is sold as a complete asset: domain, codebase, content, and documented architecture for a full vocabulary, education, or AI writing business.
+It is sold as a complete asset: domain, codebase, editorial library, and documented architecture for a vocabulary, education, or AI writing business.

 54+